bytefish/bytefish.github.io/blog/private_repositories.md

 So I have put most of my repositories into private mode.
 Why?
 Simply because I don’t want to feed LLM training sets anymore, see my tutorials and code copied verbatim without proper attribution... and then get de-ranked by these companies for not providing "fresh" content.

 If you need access to any of the repositories, I am more than happy to share the code.
-But it’s going to take at least a mail or an issue in this page issue tracker, so I know theres genuine interest.
+But it’s going to take at least a mail or an issue in this page issue tracker, so I know there's genuine interest.

 My mail address is pwag86 *AT* gmail *DOT* com, the Issue Tracker on this page’s GitHub repository has been enabled again.